 Members.
-Elected or appointed officials and staff of any member city may serve on any committee by indicating interest in email or through the sign-up process provided in advance of the committee process each year.

-Members are encouraged to contribute ideas, feedback, and questions during the committee process.
-All comments and questions should be addressed through the Chair.

-City officials and staff may serve on one or more committees but for voting purposes, each city has one vote on policies.
-Votes are made by acclamation unless a roll call vote is requested.
+Elected or appointed officials of any member city may serve on a committee.
+Members are encouraged to contribute ideas, feedback, and questions.
+All comments should be addressed through the committee chair.
+Each city has one vote on policies.
+Votes are made by acclamation unless a roll call is requested.

 Guests.
-Non-members are welcome to attend committees as guests.
-Non-member attendees may observe meetings and provide general observations but may not vote on policies or raise specific issues for the committee's consideration.
+Guests are welcome to observe meetings and provide general observations but may not vote on policies or raise specific issues for consideration.